thisRaj/alx-system_engineering-devops/0x00-shell_basics/README.md

 script that lists all files
 Write a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script
 Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory Create a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory